 "Brushless motor" is a lesser-known term, and that's because the technology is relatively new.
 "Most dryer motors use carbon brushes that wear out over time, causing the motor to stop working," says Heller.
 By contrast, brushless motors use magnets and electronics to drive the motor, extending the life of the dryer 10 times longer than AC motor dryers.

 "This motor type delivers the best of both worlds—it’s lightweight, whisper-quiet, and delivers a strong airflow and maximum heat for quick and frizz-free results," adds Coughlin.
 "Dryers that utilize this motor type are more expensive; however, the lifetime of the dryer is often five to 10 years versus the standard one to two years."

-Ionic is another word that reminds me of high school physics class.
+Ionic is another word that reminds me of a high school physics class.
 But Heller breaks it down like this: Ions are invisible particles that are present all around us, but positively charged ions create noticeable problems for our hair, like static electricity, frizz, and flyaways.

 What ionic styling tools do is emit negative ions to attract positive ones and neutralize them.
 "When negative ions neutralize positive ions, they eliminate static electricity," she says.
 Ionic hot tools can also go by "nano-ionic" or "tourmaline ionic," but don't worry, they all do the same thing: Reduce frizz and flyaways and boost radiance.